FLUX-SE/all_docs/en_US/spat-revolution/1_TO_BE_SORTED.md

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Room/3DView3DConfig.png)

+:::{.callout-note}
-> Channel Based simulations render localizable virtual sources by controlling the virtual speaker array in a similar way that panning laws do on real world physical systems.
+Channel Based simulations render localizable virtual sources by controlling the virtual speaker array in a similar way that panning laws do on real world physical systems.
 They do not model the positions of virtual sound sources, but instead control the gains of the virtual speakers in the model to render perceived positions.

 ### Multichannel Virtual Sources